akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

 Onboarder
 ---------

-While Onboarder requires workers to run at all times, those are disabled by default since some customers do not use the Onboarder.
+While Onboarder requires workers to run at all times, those are disabled by default since some customers do not use Onboarder.

-Learn more about the onboarder and its configuration in the PIM in the dedicated section :doc:`/onboarder/index`.
+Learn more about Onboarder and its configuration in the PIM in the dedicated section :doc:`/onboarder/index`.

+Examples
+^^^^^^^^

+Similarly to PIM job consumers, here is how you can manipulate Onboarder
+daemons:

 .. code-block:: bash
    :linenos: